GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 2. Click on `Import / Export` and select `Import from file`
 3. Select the folder with the svg-library
 4. Click on `Import`
+The new SVG-symbols are in your SVG library.

+VIDEO

 :::